wangyu-/UDPspeeder/README.md

 # Supported Platforms
 Linux host (including desktop Linux,Android phone/tablet,OpenWRT router,or Raspberry PI).

-Windows and Mac support will be added in furture,before its done,you can run UDPspeeder inside [this](https://github.com/wangyu-/udp2raw-tunnel/releases/download/20170918.0/lede-17.01.2-x86_virtual_machine_image_with_udp2raw_pre_installed.zip) 7.5mb virtual machine image.
+For Windows and MacOS You can run UDPspeeder inside [this](https://github.com/wangyu-/udp2raw-tunnel/releases/download/20170918.0/lede-17.01.2-x86_virtual_machine_image_with_udp2raw_pre_installed.zip) 7.5mb virtual machine image.

 # How does it work

-UDPspeeder use (FEC)Forward Error Correction to defend again packet loss.It improves your connection at the cost of addtional bandwidth.The algorithm for FEC is Reed-Solomon.
+UDPspeeder uses FEC(Forward Error Correction) to improve your connection's quality,at the cost of addtional bandwidth.The algorithm for FEC is Reed-Solomon.

 # Getting Started